tsackton/taelgarverse/docs/people/other-nonhumans/umli.md

     Born DR 1666 (83 years old)
     { .bio }

-    Exiled from the [Sivnjo Mountains](<../../gazetteer/northern-green-sea/sivnjo-mountains.md>) in DR 1731 Based in the [Free City of Tollen](<../../gazetteer/western-green-sea/tollen/tollen.md>) (for 17 years)
+    Exiled from the [Sivnjo Mountains](<../../gazetteer/northern-green-sea/sivnjo-mountains.md>), the Northern Green Sea in DR 1731
+    Based in the [Free City of Tollen](<../../gazetteer/western-green-sea/tollen/tollen.md>) (for 17 years)
 </div>